hendkai/butterfish-ollama/README.md

 ## Local Models

-Butterfish uses OpenAI models by default, but you can instead point it to any server with a OpenAI compatible API with the `--base-url (-u)` flag.
+Butterfish uses Ollama models by default, but you can instead point it to any server with a OpenAI compatible API with the `--base-url (-u)` flag.
 For example:

 ```